NoiRC256/SRMove/Readme.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg?style=flat&cacheSeconds=2592000)](https://github.com/NoiRC256/SRMove/blob/main/LICENSE)
 [![WebGL Demo](https://img.shields.io/badge/demo-WebGL-orange.svg?style=flat&logo=google-chrome&logoColor=white&cacheSeconds=2592000)](https://noirccc.net/blog/predictive-damping-demo)

-This is a rigidbody character movement solution that uses efficient slope approximation to move smoothly on stairs and obstacles.
+SRMove is a rigidbody character movement solution that uses efficient slope approximation to move smoothly on stairs and obstacles.

+This project aims to recreate the low-level character movement logic used in Genshin Impact and Honkai: Star Rail.
+In particular, in Genshin Impact, even though character IK is disabled while the character is moving, the character is still able to travel smoothly on stairs that have unmodified mesh colliders.
+This is potentially the work of some slope approximation system, which allows character movement logic to consider *stairs* as *angled ground* for the purpose of aligning movement velocity with ground surface.

 [WebGL Demo](https://noirccc.net/blog/predictive-damping-demo)

-Key Features:
+## Key Features

-:heavy_check_mark: **Intuitive collider adjustment** - Configure movement collider height while keeping bottom fixed.
-Configure floating step height while keeping top fixed

 :heavy_check_mark: **Ground detection** - Ground contact information is provided each physics frame.
 Performs ground detection with configurable parameters, using spherecast to support ledge perching